xh/hoist-core/README.md

 | `ConfigService.js`     | Hoist-React source for configs   |                [⚛️](https://github.com/exhi/hoist-react/blob/master/svc/ConfigService.js)                 |
 | `ConfigService.js`     | Hoist-Sencha source for configs  | [🍵️](https://github.com/exhi/hoist-sencha/blob/master/grails-app/assets/src/xh/all/svc/ConfigService.js) |

-:wrench: The ability to store simple typed configuration values (`string|int|long|double|bool|json|pwd`) and manage / adjust them in a running application has proven to be an extremely useful core feature. `AppConfig` entries are stored in the UI server's database and referenced via a simple string name.
+🔧 The ability to store simple typed configuration values (`string|int|long|double|bool|json|pwd`) and manage / adjust them in a running application has proven to be an extremely useful core feature. `AppConfig` entries are stored in the UI server's database and referenced via a simple string name.